Kabul demands British forces transfer prisoners within weeks

 On May 31, the United Nations anti-torture watchdog urged Britain to widen and speed up investigations into alleged torture of detainees in Iraq and Afghanistan by British troops, and prosecute those responsible.

-Reporting By Hamid Shalizi and Dylan Welch; Writing by Dylan Welch; Editing by Kevin Liffey and Ron Popeski
+Reporting By Hamid Shalizi; Writing by Dylan Welch; Editing by Kevin Liffey